pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 Without health, material comforts mean nothing.
 Both physical and mental health should both be paid attention to and taken care of,

-## Arnold
-## Building Beyond Breaking: Antifragility in the Iron Temple
+## Antifragility in the Iron Temple

-David Epstein, in his thought-provoking book "Range," champions the power of embracing discomfort and navigating multiple paths.
-This resonates deeply in the world of bodybuilding, a realm where sculpted physiques are forged not just in sweat, but in the crucible of controlled stress.
+The concept of antifragility is inherent in the world of bodybuilding, a realm where sculpted physiques are forged  in sweat, and the crucible of controlled stress.
 Here, the concept of antifragility, popularized by Nassim Taleb, takes center stage.

 ![hydra](https://pebreo.github.io/IMG_0755.jpeg)